Music of South Africa: Soul and jazz

-The 1970s
+1970s–1980s

 Mgqashiyo and Isicathamiya

 By the 1970s, only a few long-standing mgqashiyo groups were well-known, with the only new groups finding success with an all-male line-up.
 Abafana Baseqhudeni and Boyoyo Boys were perhaps the biggest new stars of this period.
 The Mahotella Queens' members began leaving the line-up around 1971 for rival groups.
 Gallo, by far the biggest record company in South Africa, began to create a new Mahotella Queens line-up, recording them with Abafana Baseqhudeni.
 Lead groaner Mahlathini had already moved to rival label EMI (in early 1972), where he had successful records with backing team Ndlondlo Bashise and new female group the Mahlathini Girls.
 The new Mahotella Queens line-up over at Gallo found just as much success as the original Queens, recording on-and-off with new male groaners such as Robert Mbazo Mkhize of Abafana Baseqhudeni.

-Ladysmith Black Mambazo, headed by the sweet soprano of Joseph Shabalala, arose in the 1960s, and became perhaps the biggest isicathamiya stars in South Africa's history.
+Ladysmith Black Mambazo, headed by the soprano of Joseph Shabalala, arose in the 1960s, and became perhaps the biggest isicathamiya stars in South Africa's history.
 Their first album was 1973's Amabutho, which was also the first gold record by black musicians; it sold over 25,000 copies.
 Ladysmith Black Mambazo remained popular throughout the next few decades, especially after 1986, when Paul Simon, an American musician, included Ladysmith Black Mambazo on his extremely popular Graceland album and its subsequent tour of 1987.

 With progressive jazz hindered by governmental suppression, marabi-styled dance bands rose to more critical prominence in the jazz world.
 The music became more complex and retained popularity, while progressive jazz produced only occasional hits, such as Winston Ngozi's "Yakal Nkomo" and Abdullah Ibrahim's "Mannenberg".